-- State and territory emissions reduction targets - For example, every state and territory in Australia has set a target to reach net zero emissions by 2050 or sooner for their economies.
-Some jurisdictions (such as Victoria and the ACT) have enshrined this target, and interim targets for 2025 and 2030, in law. - International targets As of May 2021, eight of the ten largest economies have pledged to reach net zero emissions by 2050, including the introduced in early 2021.
+- State and territory emissions reduction targets For example, every state and territory in Australia has set a target to reach net zero emissions by 2050 or sooner for their economies.
+Some jurisdictions (such as Victoria and the ACT) have enshrined this target, and interim targets for 2025 and 2030, in law. - International targets As of May 2021, eight of the ten largest economies have pledged to reach net zero emissions by 2050, including the UK, EU, Japan and South Korea.
+This is on track to be nine, with the introduction of legislation introduced in early 2021.
 China has set a net zero carbon emissions target by 2060.

-- Physical and market-based risks beyond government policies and targets - from the Australian, Canadian and Californian bushfires made more intense due to climate change, to the flooding and storm surge from sea level rise, to the write downs of oil, gas and thermal coal assets as economies move away from fossil-fuel based energy production. - Stakeholder emissions reductions targets - from the world's largest asset owners and managers controlling US\$37 trillion that have set net zero targets as part of the that are part of the fifth of the world's largest companies that have set net zero targets, an increasing number of an entity's stakeholders have set their own net zero targets and are looking for carrot and stick measures to reduce emissions across their value chains.
+- Physical and market-based risks beyond government policies and targets from the Australian, Canadian and Californian bushfires made more intense due to climate change, to the flooding and storm surge from sea level rise, to the write downs of oil, gas and thermal coal assets as economies move away from fossil-fuel based energy production. - Stakeholder emissions reductions targets from the world's largest asset owners and managers controlling US\$37 trillion that have set net zero targets as part of the UN's Race to Zero campaign, to the corporate customers, suppliers or other counterparties that are part of the fifth of the world's largest companies that have set net zero targets, an increasing number of an entity's stakeholders have set their own net zero targets and are looking for carrot and stick measures to reduce emissions across their